yas-sim/person-detect-reidentification/README.md

-# Person / Face detection and Re-identification Demo
+# Person / Face Detection and Re-identification Demo
 This is a demo program to demonstrate how person or face detection DL model and re-identification model works with [**Intel(r) Distribution of OpenVINO(tm) toolkit**](https://software.intel.com/en-us/openvino-toolkit).
 This program finds the objects such as person or face from the multiple images, then assign ID and match objects in the pictures.
 The demo program suppors multiple camera or movie file inputs (the program should work with more than 2 inputs; haven't tested it though).